 Pastoral Care at Dragon Pre-Prep

 At Dragon Pre-Prep we strive to make every child feel happy, secure, valued and confident.
 Children are encouraged to think for themselves and develop self-control, independence and a sense of achievement through their learning.
 The relationships which children establish with adults and other children are central to their learning and happiness.
 Children are taught to act in an increasingly thoughtful and empathic way.
-These qualities are encouraged through the Nurturing Programme and by following the positive statement of the Lynams Golden Rules.
-We are committed to helping children to learn these important interpersonal skills alongside their academic skills.
-We therefore place great emphasis on their personal and social development.
+These qualities are encouraged through the Nurturing Programme and by following the Dragon Values of Kindness, Courage and Respect.
+We are committed to helping children to learn these important interpersonal skills alongside their academic skills and place great emphasis on their personal and social development.

-The class teacher is responsible for the pastoral care and well-being of a child in their class.
-They keep their Head of Year informed of any important information regarding a child and when appropriate a child may be brought to the attention of the Pre-Prep Pastoral Co-ordinator and the Head.
-The Pastoral Co-ordinator meets with the overall Head of Pastoral Care regularly and attends fortnightly Pastoral meetings at Bardwell Road.
+The Class Teacher is responsible for the pastoral care and well-being of a child in their class.
+They keep their Head of Year informed of any important information regarding a child and when appropriate a child may be brought to the attention of the Pre-Prep Head who acts as Pastoral Co-ordinator.
+The Pastoral Co-ordinator meets with the Deputy Head, Social and Emotional Learning, regularly and attends fortnightly Pastoral meetings at the Prep.

-The Pre-Prep began to use the Family Links Nurturing Programme back in 1998 for Reception to Year 3 and since then the rest of the school has introduced it too.
-This programme is designed to encourage the children and teachers to use a common language to express feelings and emotions.
-Ten topics are revisited each term tackling issues such as Choices and Consequences, Personal Power, Praise and Criticism.
-These sessions are covered in lessons called Circle Time on a weekly basis.
+The Family Links Nurturing Programme followed by the Dragon is designed to encourage the children and teachers to use a common language to express feelings and emotions.
+Topics are revisited each term tackling issues such as Choices and Consequences, Personal Power, Praise and Criticism.
+These sessions are covered in regular Circle Time sessions.
 Teachers receive regular training and parents are invited to join one of the termly courses for parents at any stage of their Dragon career.

 Each week there is a Special Achievers Assembly when 1-2 children are chosen from their class for excellent or improved work or behaviour.
-They receive a golden sticker and sign a special book.
+They receive a golden sticker and certificate to take home.

 Communication with Parents

-At the beginning of each academic year parents are invited to a Curriculum meeting for their child's year group.
-This outlines all the plans and procedures for the year.
+At the beginning of each academic year parents are invited to an information evening for their child's year group.
+This outlines all the plans and procedures for the year and familiarises parents with key methods of teaching.
 There are Parents Evenings in the Christmas and Easter Terms and reports are written at the end of the Christmas and Summer Terms.
-Open Day at the end of the Summer term provides parents and children the opportunity to see the workings and achievements of the whole school.
-Parents are encouraged to communicate with the class teacher through a Home/School diary and class teachers are always available to meet parents on a more formal basis.
+Parents are encouraged to communicate with the Class Teacher through the Home/School diary or by email and Class Teachers are always available to meet parents on a more formal basis.
 Parents and Carers are always welcome to visit the classroom and view work.